Images to PDF:

 What is the Best Answer Hub Images to PDF Converter?

 The Best Answer Hub Images to PDF Converter is a free browser-based tool that turns JPG, PNG, and WebP images into a single PDF document.
 You drag and drop your images, reorder them by dragging, choose page size, orientation, margins, and image fit, then click Create PDF.
 The tool uses the pdf-lib library to embed every image into a new PDF at full resolution.
-Everything runs locally in your browser — no files are uploaded to any server.
+Everything runs locally in your browser.
+No files are uploaded to any server.
 Updated May 2026.

-Yes, it is completely free with no usage limits, no signup, and no watermarked output.
-It is safe because all processing happens locally inside your browser using JavaScript.
-Your images are never sent to a server, stored in a database, or logged anywhere.
-You can verify this by disconnecting from the internet after loading the page — the converter will continue to work perfectly.
-This makes it ideal for converting confidential photos, scanned documents, receipts, and design files.
+Yes.
+The Best Answer Hub Images to PDF Converter is completely free with no signup required and no watermarks on output.
+The privacy model is stronger than most tools: all processing runs locally inside your browser: images are never uploaded to any server, stored in a database, or seen by anyone else.
+Disconnect from the internet after loading the page and the converter still works.
+This makes it safe for sensitive documents such as passport scans, ID cards, medical records, receipts, and confidential design files.

 How do I convert images to PDF with this tool?

-What image formats are supported?
+What image formats are supported, does it accept HEIC from iPhones?

 Can I reorder images before creating the PDF?

-What page size options are available?
+What page size and image fit options are available?

 Does the quality slider affect my images?